brian-chilin/fetcherr/README.md

 **Another alternative to using GH workflows would be to just leave this as a script somewhere that is quick to execute.**

-Generate a token at https://github.com/settings/tokens for the value of "gh_token"

 Have GitHub workflow/event make a request to the url with the key as the header.
 Returns 404 on other url's